 The cultural ramifications of wealth inequality extend to disparities in education, health, and overall well-being.
 Children from lower-income families often struggle to access quality resources, setting them on a path of long-term disadvantage.
 The Opportunity Atlas provides a groundbreaking perspective by showing the future earnings of children based on their neighborhoods rather than the current income of those areas’ residents.

-What I like about this map it is it gives a visual representation showing how where you live can determine your outcomes as an adult.
+What I like about this map is that it gives a visual representation showing how where you live can determine your outcomes as an adult.

 This article underscores the intricate relationship between wealth inequality and children’s opportunities, advocating for policy interventions to mitigate these disparities.
 Through comprehensive analysis and objective metrics, we can better understand the impact of wealth distribution on societal structures and strive for more equitable policies.